IBM/cloud-native-starter/documentation/SetupLocalEnvironment.md

 ### Minikube

-Follow the [instructions](https://kubernetes.io/docs/setup/minikube/) to install Minikube.
-This project has been tested with Minikube version 1.4.0.
-After this run these commands:
+Follow the [instructions](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install Minikube.

+This project has been tested with Minikube version 1.5.2.

+Once installed, run these commands:

 ```
-$ minikube config set cpus 4
+$ minikube config set cpus 2
 $ minikube config set memory 8192
 $ minikube config set disk-size 50g
 $ minikube start
 $ eval $(minikube docker-env)
 ```

-After this you can get the Minikube IP address and open the dashboard via these commands:
+When Minikube is started you can get the IP address and open the Kubernetes dashboard with these commands:

 ```
 $ minikube ip